sagemath/trac_to_gh/Issue 6393.md

 # Issue 6393: Jacobi sums incorrect when exactly one chacater is trivial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6393

 Original creator: wdj